Enterprise-connect/documentation/docs/plugins.md

       status: active
 ```

 The `status` must be set to 'active'.
-The `ips` should be the IPs of your data sources, you may need to be creative in finding these values. `Command` is how the plugin binary is started, should not be changed/configured.
+The `ips` should be the IPs of your data sources, you may need to be creative in finding these values.

 [back to top](#plugins)